Industrial Design Engineer in product design/engineering looking for the next big challenge.

 I was born in Breda and raised in California.
 I grew up in a small surfing town called Laguna Beach.
 After highschool I moved to the Netherlands and studied Industrial Design Engineering at the University of Twente.

-My first acces to 3d printers and laser cutters was in high school.
-Ever since Iv been honing my design and production skills in all sorts of personal and client projects.
-Like many good engineers my foundation is set in legos and has evolved to projects such as, Opto-mechatronic systems, drone desigs, ebike builds, lighting designs, and smart home systems.
+My first access to 3d printers and laser cutters was in highschool.
+Ever since, I've been honing my design and production skills in all sorts of personal and client projects.
+Like many good engineers, my foundation is set in Legos and has evolved to projects such as opto-mechatronic systems, drone designs, e-bike builds, lighting designs, and smart home systems.

 - Lead the technical development of a patented advanced sensing technology.
-Working together with Viridien’s management and software engineers as well as the University of Twente researchers and project managers.
+Working together with the clients’s management and software engineers as well as the University of Twente researchers and project managers.

 - Run laser cutter and 3D printers (FDM, SLA)